cjimti/iotwifi/README.md

 ### Connect the Pi to a Wifi Network

-The device can connect to any Network it can see.
+The device can connect to any network it can see.
 After running a network scan  `curl http://localhost:8080/scan` you can choose a network and post the login credentials to IOT Web.

 ```bash
 # post wifi credentials